ISC Class 11 Biology Syllabus 2024-25

 (ii) Biomolecules

-Carbohydrates: general classification and functions of: monosaccharides (glucose, ribose and deoxyribose), disaccharides (maltose, lactose and sucrose), polysaccharides (glycogen, starch, cellulose, inulin, and chitin).
+Proteins, carbohydrates, lipids, enzymes.
+Carbohydrates: general classification and functions of: monosaccharides (glucose, ribose and deoxyribose), disaccharides (maltose, lactose and sucrose),

 Proteins: amino acids – (structure: glycine, alanine, serine); amino acids as zwitter-ion; examples of acidic, basic, neutral, sulphur containing amino acids; essential and nonessential amino acids; levels of protein structure (primary, secondary, tertiary and quaternary); functions of proteins.
-Lipids: classification, structure and functions of fats and oils.

-Enzymes: general properties, nomenclature and classification of enzymes according to type of reactions, co-factors (prosthetic groups, coenzymes and metal ions.
-Factors affecting enzyme activity - temperature, pH, substrate concentration.
-Competitive inhibitors.
+Enzymes: general properties, nomenclature and classification of enzymes according to type of reactions, co-factors (prosthetic groups, coenzymes and metal ions).
+Factors affecting enzyme activity - temperature, pH,

 (iii) Cell Cycle and Cell Division

-Cell cycle, mitosis, meiosis and their significance.
-Definition of C-value, different stages of cell cycle (G o, G 1, S and G 2 and M).
-Different stages of mitosis and prophase – I of meiosis with diagrams.
+Different stages of mitosis and meiosis (prophase – I) with diagrams.
 Significance of mitosis and meiosis.
 Differences between mitosis and meiosis.

 4. Plant Physiology

-(iii) Photosynthesis in higher plants
+(i) Photosynthesis in higher plants

-Photosynthesis as a mean of autotrophic nutrition; site of photosynthesis, pigments involved in photosynthesis (elementary
+Photosynthesis as a mean of autotrophic nutrition; site of photosynthesis, pigments involved in photosynthesis (elementary idea); photochemical and biosynthetic phases of photosynthesis; cyclic and non-cyclic photophosphorylation; chemiosmotic hypothesis; photorespiration; C3 and C4 pathways; factors affecting photosynthesis.

-idea); photochemical and biosynthetic phases of photosynthesis; cyclic and non-cyclic photophosphorylation; chemiosmotic hypothesis; photorespiration; C3 and C4 pathways; factors affecting photosynthesis.
-Contributions of Priestley, Sachs, Engelmann, van Neil; differences between absorption and action spectra.
-Brief idea of photosynthetic pigments (difference between chlorophyll ‘a’&‘b’, carotenoids and xanthophyll), photochemical phase - pigment systems, cyclic and non-cyclic photophosphorylation, chemiosmotic hypothesis; biosynthetic phase - C3 and C4 cycles – graphic representation in correct sequence (carboxylation, glycolytic reversal and regeneration of pentose); Differences between C3 and C4 plants, C3 and C4 cycles, Photosystems I and II, Photorespiration pathway in brief - explanation of how RuBP carboxylase acts as RuBP oxygenase.
+Brief idea of photosynthetic pigments (difference between chlorophyll ‘a’&‘b’, carotenoids and xanthophyll), photochemical phase - pigment systems, cyclic and noncyclic photophosphorylation, chemiosmotic hypothesis; biosynthetic phase - C3 and C4 cycles – graphic representation in correct sequence (carboxylation, glycolytic reversal and regeneration of pentose); Differences between C3 and C4 plants, C3 and C4 cycles, Photosystems I and II, Photorespiration pathway in brief - explanation of how RuBP carboxylase acts as RuBP oxygenase.
 Kranz anatomy.
 Blackman’s Law of limiting factors, factors affecting photosynthesis.

-(iv) Respiration in Plants
+(ii) Respiration in Plants

-Exchange of gases; cellular respiration - glycolysis, fermentation (anaerobic), TCA cycle and electron transport system (aerobic); energy relations - number of ATP molecules generated; amphibolic pathways; respiratory quotient.
+Exchange of gases; cellular respiration - glycolysis, fermentation (anaerobic), TCA cycle and electron transport system (aerobic); energy relations - number of ATP molecules generated; amphibolic pathways; respiratoryquotient.

 Types of respiration; mechanism of respiration: glycolysis, Krebs’ cycle, ETS (only flowchart).
 Oxidative phosphorylation – definition; Brief idea of fermentation and Amphibolic pathway.
 Definition of respiratory quotient and RQ values of carbohydrates, proteins and fats.

-(v) Plant Growth and Development
+(iii) Plant Growth and Development

-Seed germination; phases of plant growth; differentiation, dedifferentiation and redifferentiation; sequence of developmental processes in a plant cell; growth regulators - auxin, gibberellin, cytokinin, ethylene, ABA; seed dormancy; vernalisation; photoperiodism.
+Definition of seed dormancy and quiescence; causes and methods of breaking seed dormancy; definition of hypogeal, epigeal and viviparous germination with two examples of each.
 A brief idea about differentiation, dedifferentiation and redifferentiation.
-Phases of growth in meristems, growth rate –definition; measurement of growth by direct method and use of auxanometer, factors affecting growth.
+Phases of growth in meristems, growth rate – definition; measurement of growth by direct method and use of auxanometer, factors affecting growth.

 5. Human Physiology

-(ii) Breathing and exchange of gases.
+(i) Breathing and exchange of gases.

-Organs involved in respiration; mechanism of pulmonary gas exchange; breathing process should be explained showing the action of diaphragm and intercostal muscles, regulation of respiration; transport of oxygen in the blood, oxyhaemoglobin dissociation curve; transport of CO2; chloride shift, pulmonary air volumes and lung capacities; disorders of respiratory system such as - asthma, emphysema, occupational respiratory disorders.
+Organs involved in respiration; mechanism of pulmonary gas exchange; breathing process should be explained showing the action of diaphragm and intercostal muscles, regulation of breathing ; transport of oxygen in the blood, oxyhaemoglobin dissociation curve; transport of CO2; chloride shift, pulmonary air volumes and lung capacities; disorders of respiratory system such as - asthma, emphysema, occupational respiratory disorders.

-(iii) Body fluids and circulation.
+(ii) Body fluids and circulation

-Composition of blood, blood groups, coagulation of blood; composition of lymph and its function; human circulatory system - structure of human heart and blood vessels; cardiac cycle, cardiac output, ECG; double circulation; regulation of cardiac activity; disorders of circulatory system.
+Composition of blood, blood groups, coagulation of blood; composition of lymph and its functions; human circulatory system - structure of human heart and blood vessels; cardiac cycle, cardiac output, ECG; double circulation; regulation of cardiac activity; disorders of circulatory system.

-Composition of blood plasma, functions of plasma proteins, blood corpuscles.
-Difference between closed and open vascular system; external and internal structure of heart; working of the heart and blood flow through the heart during different phases should be described under the following headings - auricular systole, auricular diastole, ventricular systole, ventricular diastole and joint diastole; definition of stroke volume and cardiac output, regulation of heart beat, ECG; arterial blood pressure (systolic and diastolic), double circulation.
-The internal structure of artery, vein and capillary.
 Importance of ABO groups in blood transfusion, Rh factor and its importance in transfusion and pregnancy; clotting of blood to be taught briefly; lymphatic system – a brief idea of lymph (composition and function), lymphatic capillaries and lymph nodes; disorders of the circulatory system such as hypertension, coronary artery disease, angina pectoris and heart failure.

-(iv) Excretory products and their elimination.
+(iii) Excretory products and their elimination.

-formation, osmoregulation; regulation of kidney function, renin - angiotensin, atrial natriuretic factor, ADH and diabetes insipidus; role of erythropoietin; role of other organs in excretion; disorders of the excretory system - uraemia, renal failure, renal calculi, nephritis; dialysis and artificial kidney.
+Modes of excretion - ammonotelism, ureotelism, uricotelism; human excretory system - structure and function; urine formation, osmoregulation; regulation of kidney function, renin - angiotensin, atrial natriuretic factor, ADH; role of erythropoietin; role of other organs in excretion; disorders of the excretory system - uraemia, renal failure, renal calculi, nephritis; dialysis and artificial kidney, kidney transplant.

-Define, differentiate and explain the terms ammonotelism, ureotelism and uricotelism; external and internal structure of the kidney (L.S.); structure of nephron; physiology of urine formation - ultra filtration, selective reabsorption and active (tubular) secretion.
-Counter current system, regulation of urine formation, definition of micturition, renin-angiotensin system, role of atrial natriuretic factor, ADH and erythropoietin.
+Define, differentiate and explain the terms ammonotelism, ureotelism and uricotelism; external and internal structure of the kidney (L.S.); structure of nephron; physiology of urine formation - ultra filtration, selective

 Role of skin, liver and lungs in excretion.
 Homeostasis – definition.
 Disorders of the excretory system - uraemia, renal failure, renal calculi, nephritis.

 Haemodialysis and artificial kidney.
+Kidney transplant.

-(v) Locomotion and Movement
+(iv) Locomotion and Movement

 Types of movement - ciliary, flagellar, muscular; skeletal muscles - contractile proteins and muscle contraction; skeletal system and its functions; joints; disorders of muscular and skeletal system.